A 4-Step Guide to Fixing Bad Health Habits

-Whatever behavior you're trying to change, write down your plan and track your progress every day.
+Whatever behaviour you're trying to change, write down your plan and track your progress every day.

+Come up with a concrete plan of attack.
 "I will never overeat again!" is not a plan, it's a desire.
-Turn that desire into a plan by saying instead: "I will work on eating healthy portion sizes by…" (Keep reading for more on making a plan of attack.)
+Turn that desire into a plan by saying instead: "I will work on eating healthy portion sizes by…"

 When you run into obstacles, don't resign yourself to failure and decide your bad habits are your destiny.
 Mautner suggests trying this: "Say to yourself, 'All right, I flubbed up, everybody does it.'
 But remember, the difference between those who succeed and those who don't is persistence."

-"It's easy to lose your motivation when you don't see results as fast as you'd like them, so give yourself a pat on the back for every small success."
+"It's easy to lose your motivation when you don't see results as fast as you'd like to.
+Give yourself a pat on the back for every small success."